Let’s face it, knowing the healthy cooking oils that are good for you is very important, if you want to adhere to healthy eating.

 Olive oil is rich in monounsaturated fats and may help to lower blood cholesterol levels (HDL).
 It also has a wonderful flavor that can enhance almost anything you cook.

-However, you olive oil is NOT good for cooking at higher temperatures.
+However, note that olive oil is NOT good for cooking at higher temperatures.
 This is because this oil may burn easily and will ruin the taste of your food.

 Try to choose extra virgin olive oil as it is unrefined and still has all the nutrients intact.